 Anyone who’s about to become a mom will always wonder what life would be like when you have to parent a human being.
 But before all that, one has to wonder what it’s like to give birth and of course, “how does labor feel when it starts?”

 If you’re dreading your due date because a lot of your mom friends have awful stories about childbirth, then I understand and you probably have all the right to be scared.
-That’s because most of those stories are true, particularly about labor contractions.
-It’s been more than three years since we welcomed our boy but the memory of the physical pain I felt the day I gave birth is still, somehow, fresh.
+That’s because most of those stories are true, particularly about how labor feels.
+It’s been almost five years since we welcomed our boy but the memory of the physical pain I felt the day I gave birth is still, somehow, fresh.

 The first time I heard that answer, I froze.